I try to use points and miles when I travel but sometimes I don’t.

 We recently tried out the quadruple stacking method on our honeymoon road trip through California and Oregon.
 Here are the steps we took and the results.

-Save $60 with New Ebates & Hotels.com Accounts
+Create New Ebates & Hotels.com Accounts

 In order to maximize the value of this method, you need a cash back account and a Hotels.com account.